Logo Voyage

 Embassies and High Commissions

-• United States United States, Wildey Business Park (one mile east of centre), +1 246-227-4000.
+• United States United States, Wildey Business Park, +1 246 227 4000.
 M-F 8AM-4:30PM.
-As well as Barbados, this embassy also provides services to US citizens in Anguilla, Antigua and Barbuda, British Virgin Islands, Dominica, Guadeloupe, Martinique, Montserrat, St. Barthélemy, St. Kitts and Nevis, St. Lucia, French St. Martin, and St. Vincent and the Grenadines.
+This also serves US citizens in Anguilla, Antigua and Barbuda, British Virgin Islands, Dominica, Guadeloupe, Martinique, Montserrat, St Barthélemy, St Kitts and Nevis, St Lucia, French St Martin, and St Vincent & the Grenadines.

 • Other nations represented in town are Guyana, New Zealand and Uruguay.
 A mile or so south along the beach strip are Argentina, Bolivia, Brazil, European Union, People's Republic of China, and Venezuela.